jenpennen/jennycho/src/content/work/pantheon.md

 ## Backend

-We used Rust for our backend.
-Our goal was to build a maintainable codebase which would compile to a small binary that could be easily deployed on a server or Kubernetes cluster, and horizontally scaled.
+We used Rust for our backend. **Our goal was to build a maintainable codebase which would compile to a small binary that could be easily deployed on a server or Kubernetes cluster, and horizontally scaled**.
 Drawing from past experiences, we ruled out Go (over Rust) due to previous challenges.
 We used Axum as our backend web framework because it is lightweight and had excellent mechanisms for dependency injection.
 In selecting our database and cache solutions, we settled on PostgreSQL and Redis respectively as they are battle-tested technologies that were well-suited for our requirements.
 PostgreSQL is used to store views, keep track of exported users, and manage data regarding asynchronous jobs, such as export and import tasks.
 During development, we utilize Docker to spin up a database, while for production, we use an RDS t1.medium instance on AWS that fits our needs nicely.

 ## Challenges

 ### <i class="fa-solid fa-chart-simple"></i> Rate Limits

-&nbsp;&nbsp;&nbsp;&nbsp; Airtable’s API imposes a maximum of 5 requests per second and returns only 100 records per request when fetching data.
-To circumvent these limitations without causing our API endpoint to block, we did three things.
+&nbsp;&nbsp;&nbsp;&nbsp; Airtable’s API imposes a maximum of 5 requests per second and returns only 100 records per request when fetching data. **To circumvent these limitations without causing our API endpoint to block, we did three things**.
 Firstly, we built a framework for asynchronous, cancellable tasks.
 Upon receiving a request, we return and initiate an asynchronous job.
 Job metadata is stored in PostgreSQL, and in the Pantheon UI, a window displays information about jobs associated with the view, categorized as complete, pending, error, or canceled.

 &nbsp;&nbsp;&nbsp;&nbsp; This approach was powered by Tokio’s task functionality.
 Tokio is the asynchronous runtime we chose for our API and has the capability to run blocking tasks on a separate thread pool so as to not block the API.
 This solution ensures our API remains non-blocking while managing rate limits by launching tasks with artificial delays and retry mechanisms as needed.